 How Long Does It Take to Create 3D Animation?

-Creating a 3D animation takes from 3 weeks to +3 years, depending on its scale and many factors.
+Creating 3D animation can take from 3 weeks to over 3 years, depending on its scale and various factors.
 Given all those continuously evolving variables, most professional estimates provide loose ranges based on animation category and historical data.
 Here are typical overall production time spans:

 Short Commercials